vonnieda/dimple/README.md

 # Dimple Music Player

-Dimple is a music player app for everyone.
+Dimple is a music streaming platform in an app.
 It is local first, open source, private, and cross-platform.
-With Dimple you can listen to your music on all your devices without expensive streaming subscriptions.
+With Dimple you can listen to your music and playlists on every supported device, follow favorite artists, discover new music and playlists every day, and a lot more!

-Dimple runs on all the common desktops and mobiles*, and gives you all the power of an online streaming service in a self-contained app that you own forever.

-If you find Dimple useful, and would like to help fund it's development, please consider donating or purchasing from one of the links below.
-Every dollar helps me work on open source software full time:
+If you like Dimple, and would like to help me keep working on it, please consider purchasing from one of the links below.
+Dimple is my full time job and source of income, and every dollar helps me working on open source software full time:

 - Merch: https://dimple.lol/store
 - BTC: 3FMNgdEjbVcxVoAUtgFFpzsuccnU9KMuhx